telekom/testerra-xray-connector/README.md

 By default, the Xray connector doesn't create any issues.
 You can enable that by passing `true` in the interface.

-Please note, that existing issues will be updated automatically.
-All manual changes like test steps will be overwritten.
+Please note, that already existing issues will be updated automatically.
+All manual changes like test steps in a Xray test will be overwritten!

 ```java
 public class GenericMapper implements XrayMapper {